Derek Carr Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Season Stats

-- He has tacked on 28 rushing yards on 18 carries, averaging 4.7 yards per game.
+- He's also carried the ball 18 times for 28 yards, averaging 4.7 yards per game.

+- The Raiders, who rank 12th in the NFL in points scored, have dropped back to pass 61.7% of the time while running the ball 38.3% of the time.

-- Carr has attempted 26 of his 232 passes in the red zone, accounting for 45.6% of his team's red zone plays.
+- Carr has thrown 26 passes in the red zone this season, 45.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Carr's matchup with the Eagles.